-Nairobi is one of the largest metropolises in East Africa and it serves as the main commercial centre of Kenya.
-Nairobi has a relatively well developed industrial centre and is home to the Nairobi Stock Exchange (NSE).
-As such, most expats working in Kenya will find a post in Nairobi, although some may settle for the coastal city of Mombasa, or other smaller cities and towns.
+There are plenty of work opportunities for expats in Nairobi.
+The city is one of the largest metros in East Africa and it serves as the main commercial centre of Kenya.
+Nairobi has a relatively well-developed industrial centre and is home to the Nairobi Stock Exchange (NSE).

 Few expats working in Nairobi relocate without a job offer.
-Most come under the umbrella of an already negotiated contract, and in some cases, with a lucrative employment package.
+Most arrive with an already negotiated contract and, in some cases, a lucrative employment package.

-To work in Kenya, expats must have a work permit, which companies apply for on behalf of their expat employees.
+To work in Kenya, expats must have a work permit, which companies apply for on behalf of their foreign employees.
 Work permit applications are considered based on merit of the applicant, not on a quota system.
-However, skilled expats working in Nairobi may have a Kenyan citizen working as an understudy to them, gaining from the foreign employee’s expertise.
+Skilled expats working in Nairobi may have a Kenyan citizen working as an understudy to them, who then benefits from the foreign employee’s expertise.
 Expats should not relocate until their permits and visas have been secured.

 Job market in Nairobi

-Nairobi hosts Kenya’s most diverse job market as the country’s capital city and the East African region’s economic hub.
-Many large multinationals have established their main offices in Nairobi and work opportunities are available in both small and large businesses.
+As the country’s capital city and East Africa’s economic hub, Nairobi hosts Kenya’s most diverse job market.
+Many large multinationals have established their main offices in the city, and work opportunities are available in both small and large businesses.

 Agriculture has traditionally been the driving force of the economy in Kenya, but the industry sector that is causing a lot of buzz is IT.
 Expats who would like to do business in Kenya should look for opportunities in this sector, as well as telecommunications, logistics and marketing.

-As the city grows, construction and real estate jobs in Nairobi abound.
-There are also volunteer and work opportunities in the conservation-, relief- and development sectors, while start-ups are an option for entrepreneurs looking to run their own business.
+As the city grows, construction and real-estate jobs in Nairobi abound.
+There are also volunteer and work opportunities in the conservation, relief and development sectors, while start-ups are also continually popping up in Nairobi.

 Nairobi is home to most foreign consulates in Kenya, and many expats make up embassy staff.
 Several international schools serve Nairobi’s diverse population and, as such, teaching posts are frequently available.